Spectroscopy | sLIDAR | Imaging

 General Atomics Logo

-The Glaz LineScan Camera Systems are FPGA-driven line-scan instruments supporting modern CMOS and InGaAs sensors for visible, NIR, and SWIR spectroscopy.
+The Glaz LineScan Camera Systems support modern CMOS and InGaAs sensors for visible, NIR, and SWIR spectroscopy.
+LineScan Dual offers a dual CMOS sensor detection in a single enclosure .

 Key characteristics: